Image Credit: science photo/Shutterstock.com

-Fuel Cell - The Basics of Fuel Cell
+Fuel Cell - The Basics of the Fuel Cell

-Fuel cells harness chemical energies of oxygen and hydrogen to produce electricity without the need of combustion and generating no pollution.
+Fuel cells connect chemical energies of oxygen and hydrogen to create electricity without combustion and generating pollution.
 The only byproducts of a fuel cell are heat and pure water.

-Cars, trucks and buses can be powered by a fuel cell.
-Fuel cell powered vehicles will be more energy efficient and cleaner than vehicles powered by internal combustion engines.
+Cars, trucks, and buses can be driven by a fuel cell.
+Fuel cell-powered vehicles will be more energy-efficient and cleaner than vehicles powered by internal combustion engines.

 How Does a Fuel Cell Work?

-Fuel cell generates electricity through an electrochemical reaction between hydrogen and oxygen.
+Fuel cells generate electricity through an electrochemical reaction between hydrogen and oxygen.
 A hydrogen-containing fuel and air are used as sources of hydrogen and oxygen.

 There are many components in a fuel cell power system.
 The heart of the fuel cell is the stack.
 The stack is composed of many thin and flat cells sandwiched together.
-There are a number of different materials in each cell.
+There are several different materials in each cell.
 Layers referred to as catalysts, are responsible for initiating the chemical reaction which produces electricity.

-Hydrogen from a hydrogen-containing fuel moves through the cell and come across the first catalyst layer.
-The release of protons and electrons in the catalyst produces electrical current which powers the vehicle.
-The protons then travels through the electrolyte to the second catalyst layer where the hydrogen reacts with oxygen from air to generate water.
+Hydrogen from a hydrogen-containing fuel moves through the cell and comes across the first catalyst layer.
+The release of protons and electrons in the catalyst produces an electrical current to power the vehicle.
+The protons then travel through the electrolyte to the second catalyst layer where the hydrogen reacts with oxygen from the air to generate water.
 The water produced can be gathered and reused within the system.
 However, a tiny amount is released as water vapor through the exhaust system of the vehicle.
 Each cell produces electricity, and the output of all the cells is combined to power the vehicle.